Faith in Literature

 Do you enjoy greeting Parishioners and visitors to make them feel welcome?
 If so, St. Martin’s Greeters Guild is for you!
 This service greets worshipers before and after the 9 a.m. and 11:15 a.m. services.
 As a greeter, you answer questions and encourage visitors to fill out a visitor card.
 Sign up today.

-Find your place with Prayer Shawl Ministries as you knit and crochet God’s love into shawls of many colors.
+Find your place with Prayer Shawl Ministry as you knit and crochet God’s love into shawls of many colors.
 If you don’t know how to knit or crochet, don’t worry – we will teach you!
 Upon completion, shawls are blessed and donated to the needy.
+The Prayer Shawl Ministry meets Tuesdays 9-11:30 a.m. in the Activity Center.

 The Gathering provides a nurturing space for Church members, as well as others in our community, who are experiencing memory loss, while offering respite, education and support to their caregivers and families.